 An independent contractor agreement is a legal document between a business and an independent contractor, freelancer or subcontractor.
-It’s an all-encompassing document that outlines the details of the work to be performed, terms of the agreement, deliverables, compensation and any additional clauses.
+It outlines the details of the work to be performed, terms of the agreement, deliverables, compensation, and any additional clauses.

 Independent Contractor Agreement Template

 Here is an independent contractor agreement template that contains contract language beneficial to both your company and to the independent contractor you hire.
 It can be used by businesses seeking independent contractors and the subcontractors, solopreneurs or freelancers working for them.

 Depending on which side of the contract you’re on, you may find some of the information less important to you.
 However, just to keep things fair, we’ve included sections that benefit both employer and contractor.